 “Toward a Hobbesian Theory of Sexuality.”
-In Feminist Interpretations of Thomas Hobbes, edited by Nancy Hirschmann and Joanne Wright.
-University Park: Penn State University Press, 2013, 260-79.
+In Feminist Interpretations of Thomas Hobbes.
+Edited by Nancy Hirschmann and Joanne Wright.
+University Park: Penn State University Press, 2012.
+Pages 260-79.

 “Complicating ‘Out’: The Case of Queer Femmes.”
 (With Alice MacLachlan).
 In Passing/Out: Sexual Identity Veiled and Revealed, edited by Dennis R. Cooley and Kelby Harrison.
 Surry, UK: Ashgate Publishing, 2012: 51-60.

 “Hobbes on ‘The Woman Question’.”
 Philosophy Compass 7/11 (November 2012): 772-781.